aws-samples/amazon-chime-sdk-media-streams/README.md

   return {
     body: JSON.stringify({
       prompt:
-        '\n\nHuman: This is a questions from a caller.
+        '\n\nHuman: This is a question from a caller.
 In a few sentences provide an answer to this question.\n\n' + promptRequest +
         '\n\nAssistant:',
       max_tokens_to_sample: 4000,